 History of the awards

-The individual student awards, each known as a Blue, are based in the history of English sport, when in 1936 during a boat race between Cambridge and Oxford Universities, a Cambridge oarsman tied a light blue ribbon to the bow of his boat (the colour of his school, Eton College).
+The individual student awards, each known as a Blue, are based in the history of English sport.
+In 1936, during a boat race between Cambridge and Oxford Universities, a Cambridge oarsman tied a light blue ribbon to the bow of his boat.
+Blue is the colour of his school, Eton College.
 A dark blue ribbon was then ascribed to Oxford (the colour of Christ Church College).

-Subsequently, a Sporting Blue became identified around the world as an accolade of sporting excellence by young people, and is distinguished by a two-coloured blue ribbon attached to a traditional bronze medallion.
+Subsequently, a Sporting Blue became identified around the world as an accolade of sporting excellence by young people.
+It is distinguished by a two-coloured blue ribbon attached to a traditional bronze medallion.

 The Victorian School Sports Awards incorporate individual Sporting Blue awards as a reflection of the high standard of talent and dedication demonstrated by aspiring young athletes in Victorian government schools.